WWE Hall of Famer The Undertaker has regretted previous comments in which he said the wrestling business was far ‘softer’ compared to previous years.

 “I remember walking into my first real dressing room… half of them had knives and guns in their bags.
 Sh*t got handled then.
 Now you walk in and there’s guys playing video games and f**king making sure they look pretty.
 It’s evolution, I guess.
 I don’t know what it is, but I just like those eras, man.
 I liked when men were men.”

-While speaking on the latest edition of his “Six Feet Under” podcast, The Undertaker said that rather than getting softer, the business has gotten smarter.
+While speaking on his “Six Feet Under” podcast, Undertaker said that rather than getting softer, the business has gotten smarter.
 He said,

 “It was hard for me to accept that.
 ‘Man, our business is getting soft.’
 It wasn’t getting soft.
 It was getting smarter.
 I’m glad that I was part of the generation that led into that because, today, you see the referee and they throw the X up, you know something bad has happened.